 - If your pets spend time out of doors, you should also check them regularly.
 Ticks that have not yet latched onto a host – a pet, for example – may transfer to a human being if they come into contact.
 You may want to administer a tick repellent to your dog or cat or put an anti-tick collar around its neck.

 If you discover a tick, you should remove it as quickly as possible.
-Use tweezers to grasp the tick vertically as close to the skin as possible and pull it out slowly and firmly.
+Use tweezers or a pharmacy-supplied tick card to grasp the tick vertically as close to the skin as possible and pull it out slowly and firmly.
 It is important not to twist or squash the tick.
 Once it has been removed, you should disinfect the bite mark and the surrounding area.

-You should see a doctor if you have any of the following symptoms within three weeks of being bitten by a tick:
+You should see a doctor if you have any of the following symptoms between two days and three weeks after being bitten by a tick:

 - flu-like symptoms